raulmonti/FIG/src/Parser/README.txt

 /*
 TODO 	parametric skip whites for Parser class.
-SOLVED 	column count for error reporting.
 TODO 	test suit.
 TODO 	reset parser method.
-SOLVED  leack check
+TODO    leak check
 TODO    Idea: parser with templates
-TODO    Idea: Buil the AST in a single bunch of method like Accept or Expect,
+TODO    Idea: Build the AST in a single bunch of method like Accept or Expect,
-        instead of ditributing this work in between every grammar rule.
+        instead of distributing this work in between every grammar rule.
 A stack may be needed for this.
 TODO    Idea: Exception handling using numbers and table with TODO    Check label section in ioscompilance or better remove label section as